blue-sky-r/ASUSddns/asus-ddns/README.md

 All printout goes to stdout by default which is suitable for troubleshooting.
 Optional syslog logging is activated by parameter -l or -log.
 The order of parameters is not important.
 If provided more than once, the last one wins.

+As always, please use common sense when doing ASUS DDNS service updates:

+* the wrongest way - schedule a cron to do a [raw wget](#troubleshooting) update every minute.
+  This should be considered as serious DDoS attack on ASUS DNS infrastructe.
+* the wrong way - schedule frequent (like every 5,10,15 min) cron [raw wget](#troubleshooting) updates
+* not the right way - schedule frequent periodic cron updates by [asus-ddns.sh update](#update-dns-record)
+* the right way - execute update only on wan ip address change as implemented by ddns.ipup or ddns.wanup (by proper naming and location)

 ### Register DNS record